 Damian was first elected to Parliament 1997, being re-elected five times, most recently in 2017.
-He is the First Secretary of State and Minster for Cabinet Office.
+He is the First Secretary of State and Minister for the Cabinet Office.

 He was a Conservative Spokesman on Education and Employment from 1998-99, Conservative Environment Spokesman from 1999-2001, Shadow Secretary of State for Education and Skills from 2001-2003, and Shadow Secretary of State for Transport from 2003-2004.
 From July 2004-2005 he was a member of the Home Affairs Select Committee; from July to December 2005 he was a member of the Treasury Select Committee.

 In December 2005, he was appointed Shadow Minister for Immigration.

 He is a former financial journalist and worked in the Prime Minister's Policy Unit from 1992-94.
 Damian contested Brent East in the 1992 General Election.
 He was educated at Reading School and Balliol College, Oxford.
 He was President of the Oxford Union in 1977.
 He is married with two daughters.